obriencj/koji-smoky-dingo/docs/commands/pull-container.rst

 Setting the pull command to ``-`` or using the ``--print`` option will cause the pullspec to be printed to stdout.

+The ``--latest-build=TAG`` option changes the behavior slightly.
+Rather than specifying a build by its NVR, the build argument is now a package name.
+The command then tries to find the latest build of the matching package name in the given tag, and then pulls that instead.
+It is similar to invoking with the build argument set to the result of `koji latest-build TAG BUILD`

 References